dodona-edu/dodona-edu.github.io/en/guides/teachers/tested-template-exercise/README.md

 +-- template/exercise/directory
 |   +-- config.template.json       # Template configuration
 |   +-- evaluation                 #
-|   |   +-- plan.yaml              # DSL-testplan
+|   |   +-- plan.yaml              # DSL-test plan
 |   +-- description                #
 |   |   +-- description.nl.md.mako # Markdown exercise template for Dutch
 |   |   +-- description.en.md.mako # Markdown exercise template for English
 :   :   :
 ```

-## 3. Create a testplan
+## 3. Create a test plan
-The tests for a TESTed exercise are written in a testplan.
+The tests for a TESTed exercise are written in a test plan.
-The documentation for creating testplans can be found at  [TESTed DSL testplans](../../../references/tested-judge/dsl).
+The documentation for creating test plans can be found at  [TESTed DSL test plans](../../../references/tested-judge/dsl).
-We assume that this testplan is located at `evaluation/plan.yaml` in the repository.
+We assume that this test plan is located at `evaluation/plan.yaml` in the repository.

 ::: tip Hint for advanced users
-You can also use [advanced testplans](../../../references/tested-judge/json) with the exercise templates.
+You can also use [advanced test plans](../../../references/tested-judge/json) with the exercise templates.
 :::

 ## 4. Create the description templates